-Communication plan
+Communication plans

-The Communication plan sets out our proposals for increasing awareness of water levels, what we as a company are doing and what customers can do to help mitigate the situation.
+Our Drought Plan includes information about our communications during a drought.
+It sets out our proposals for increasing awareness of water levels, what we as a company are doing and what customers can do to help mitigate the situation.
 The plan includes direct communication with customers and stakeholders and through the release of information to regional media.
 The key messages would include information on current water stocks and promotion of water efficiency advice.